- Societal role

 The majority of activities in the field of sport now focus on implementing the Council Recommendation on promoting health-enhancing physical activity (HEPA) across sectors in order to encourage the development of effective policies in the Member States.

 A key element of this initiative is a light monitoring framework that takes into account the 2008 EU Physical Activity Guidelines and should help to improve information and data on HEPA levels and policies, as well as strengthening cooperation between stakeholders (such as the EU Member States, the World Health Organization, and civil society).

 In December 2016, the Commission issued a first report on the implementation of that Council Recommendation on HEPA.
 This first report showed several positive developments, including the adoption of many new policies and action plans as well as the strengthening of cross-sector cooperation at national level.
 Country factsheets have been released in cooperation with the World Health Organization as part of the process.
 These country factsheets provide an overview of relevant policies and actions in the EU and serve as a rich source of data for further analysis and exchange of good practices.

 In addition, the Commission supports the Member States and the civil society by commissioning studies on relevant topics, such as a study on the EU Physical Activity Guidelines and a study on physical activity at the workplace.

 DG EAC has also been responsible for supporting projects in the field of physical activity in since 2009, and has included the promotion of HEPA as one of the priorities of the Erasmus+ programme, as well as part of the 2013-2017 European Statistical Programme for Sport.

-Under the Erasmus+ programme, support for projects, events, and measures to strengthen the evidence-base for policy and for dialogue is foreseen, with a particular focus, in 2014, on activities to support the further implementation of the EU Physical Activity Guidelines.
+Under the Erasmus+ programme, support for projects, events, and measures to strengthen the evidence-base for policy and for dialogue is foreseen, with a particular focus on activities to support the further implementation of the EU Physical Activity Guidelines.